Ballet and Wilderness

 A few hours later, all unpleasantness is forgotten.
 Perhaps this is due to the guided hikes over the mostly unpaved terrain of a seemingly untouched, unspoilt forest, which provide the artists’ bodies with a concert of physical and psychological stimuli.

-Perhaps it’s because of the many stories that the two experts Julia Freund and Lukas Laux know how to tell, for example that the wild forest of the national park was anything but untouched in the past, that the original Lower Bavarians not only harvested wood here, but also dug for gold and processed mushrooms into all kinds of useful things for people, such as hats, clothing and cooker lighters.
+Perhaps it’s also because of the many stories that the two experts Julia Freund and Lukas Laux know how to tell, for example that the wild forest of the national park was anything but untouched in the past, that the original Lower Bavarians not only harvested wood here, but also dug for gold and processed mushrooms into all kinds of useful things for people, such as hats, clothing and cooker lighters.

 But mushrooms are much more useful for the forest.
 As the dancers are amazed to learn, the fungi decompose the autumn leaves and thus obtain the sugar produced by the trees through photosynthesis.
 The fungi return the favour to the trees by docking onto the fine root system of the trees with kilometre-long connecting lines, the so-called mycorrhiza, where they provide phosphorus and nitrogen.
 The exchange of substances also helps the trees to communicate with each other and over long distances.

-But sometimes the best underground supply and communication system is useless if death strikes the forest in the form of tiny, swarming bark beetles.
+But sometimes the best underground supply and communication system is useless when death strikes the forest in the form of tiny, swarming bark beetles.
 From a purely reproductive biological point of view, the motto for the little beetles every summer is “Love is in the Air”.
-Guided by scents and sex hormones, the beetles create so-called “collecting chambers” under the bark of spruce trees damaged by global warming in order to reproduce there.
+Guided by scents and sex hormones, the beetles create so-called “mating chambers” under the bark of spruce trees damaged by global warming in order to reproduce there.
 The mass death of the trees caused by the mating insects is tolerated by the national park managers, who are committed to the nationwide national park motto “Let nature be nature”.
 And for good reason: with their voracious love life, the small beetles open up food sources and habitats for wood-eating insects, but also for wood-decaying fungi, birds and small mammals.
-After a few years, the decaying giant trees made way for the regrowing, vital and species-rich young forest.
+After a few years, the decaying giant trees make way for the regrowing, vital and species-rich young forest.
 Love is in the air.
 Death is in the Air.
 Life is in the Air.

 On some of the excursions, stage costumes are brought along so that the dancers can be staged by Nuremberg photographer Berny Meyer.
 Some photos are also taken on the initiative of the artists.
 Lisa Maree-Cullum, for many years the first soloist of the Bavarian State Ballet, wades into a forest pond in a precious sequinned swan lake costume, unannounced and as if nothing were more natural, so that the photographer and lighting technician (the writer of these lines) have a hard time keeping up with the equipment).